csbyjw/RepData_PeerAssessment1/PA1_template.md

 There are 2304 rows with missing data.

-Copying the data structure to activity.filled and replace NA steps values with the mean for the interval (11/30 is missing, so by date is a problem)
+Data related to: 11/30 is missing, causing a problem when plotting by date.
+Replacing missing values with avg steps for this date

 ```r
 activity.filled <- activity